 M/S (Agidius/McGee): To approve the first reading of changes to Idaho State Board of Education Governing Policies and Procedures, Section V.S.2., Allocation of Lump Sum Appropriation (BSU, ISU, UI, LCSC) to update the weighting factors used in the enrollment workload adjustment calculation.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.